What's New in Firefox Beta for Android

 - Adobe Flash and other plugins are not supported.
 Currently, enabling the Flash plugin results in a compromised user experience across Firefox for mobile

 Download Firefox and Firefox Beta by visiting Firefox.com/m on your Android phone or Nokia N900.
+On your Android phone, search the Android Market for "Firefox".
 Visit the Platforms and Device Requirements page to make sure your phone meets the system requirements.

 Frequently Asked Questions